 Wine and Flight Details

-We offer a flight of 3 wines, choose either a red flight or a white flight for $10/tasting (waived with 2 bottle purchase).
-Try both the red and white flight for $20.00 (waived with 3 bottle purchase).
+Our current tasting menu is a flight of 5 wines, 1.5oz each, for $20.00 (tasting fee waived with 2 bottle purchase).
+Tastings are complimentary for club members and up to 3 additional guests.
 Sip wine by the glass or purchase a bottle of your favorite wine and enjoy onsite.
-You are welcome to bring in your own glass if you prefer.

 Time Allotted for Each Reservation

 We ask that you keep your time at Hawkins to about 1.5 hours so we can follow regulations and allow for other groups to come in and experience our wines.
 However, if there are no reservations coming in after you, you are welcome to stay as long as you like until closing at 6pm.

 Thank you for helping keep us and our guests safe so we can remain open, and we look forward to seeing you soon!